boroicamarius/UI_engine/README.md

 ## final step
 right click on the main solution project, add>reference and select UI_engine

+After building the project add additional_SDL2_DLLs from the repository in your release/debug files

 And You're done!

 have fun messing with it =)